deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    to be repeated while there is at least one element in the img_2_img_time_diff variable that is less than a given time difference threshold (e.g., 1 hour).
 2) Image mosaicing occurs before the Top-of-atmosphere coefficients are applied.
-   As such the TOA-coefficients from the first image are applied to both mosaiced images.
+   As such, the TOA-coefficients from the first image are applied to both mosaiced images.
 Although this may be an issue that could be mitigated by moving the image normalization before image mosaicing, coefficients from images separated by 1 second should vary insignificantly.
 If they do vary